AILab-FOI/the-baze/README.md

 army knife for the data scientist.

-It supports a number of SQL and NoSQL databases (PostgreSQL, SQLite, ODBC; eXist DB, XSB, Flora-2, DES, ZODB) and support for other systems is pending.
+It supports a number of SQL and NoSQL databases (PostgreSQL, SQLite, ODBC; MongoDB, eXist DB, XSB, Flora-2, DES, ZODB) and support for other systems is pending.

-It supports a number of query languages (SQL, Datalog, Py-MapReduce, xPath, xQuery, transactional frame logic) and implements an experimental scripting interface in Python, NodeJS and the R language.
+It supports a number of query languages (SQL, Datalog, Py-MapReduce, xPath, xQuery, transactional frame logic, Mongo JavaScript) and implements an experimental scripting interface in Python, NodeJS and the R language.

 Creation of user designed forms is partially supported (experimental) and support for report creation is pending.